All Episodes

 And I love using this line, especially on people who have never heard it.

-I said, No, no, no, no, you guys go.
+I said, no, no, no, no, you guys go.

 I love the women's movement when walking behind it.

-And the ones that have never heard that reaction is they they start to get offended and then laugh, or they just laugh.
+And the ones that have never heard that, their reaction, they start to get offended and then laugh, or they just laugh right off the top.

-He says he voiced a little concern over the prospect of a brokered convention at the end of the uh White House nominating contest.
+He says he voiced a little concern over the prospect of a brokered convention at the end of the White House nominating contest.

-So the idea that we can afford to have a big fight at the convention and then win the race in the next eight weeks, I think it's not a good scenario.
+He said, the idea that we can afford to have a big fight at the convention and then win the race in the next eight weeks, I think it's not a good scenario.

-Uh so they're all they're they're very, very much concerned.
+So they're very, very much concerned.

-And here's Jim Van De Hay and Mike Allen in the Politico.com five reasons Hillary should be worried.
+And here's Jim Van DeHay and Mike Allen in thePolitico.com.

-Hillary Clinton survived a Super Tuesday scare, but there are five big reasons that the former First Lady should be spooked by the current trajectory of the campaign.
+Hillary Clinton survived a Super Tuesday scare, but there are five big reasons that the former first lady should be spooked by the current trajectory of the campaign.

 Longtime Clinton friends say she recognizes the peril in careening between the near-death primary night experiences and small bore victories.

-Telling reporters the nomination will not be decided until at least the Pennsylvania primary on April 22nd, if then.
+Her team is girding for trench warfare, telling reporters the nomination will not be decided until at least the Pennsylvania primary on April 22nd, if then.

 While Clinton's campaign gloated about having the most total delegates for the cycle so far, her staff nevertheless recognizes that Super Tuesday was no triumph, and here's why.

-Reason one, she lost the delegate Derby.
+Reason one, she lost the delegate derby.

 Despite the mainstream media reporting that she won the majority of delegates on Tuesday, she did not.

-But of the delegates that were selected on the basis of the vote Tuesday, Obama won a majority of the states and a majority of delegates.
+The only way you can say she did is if you throw her super delegates in there, but of the delegates that were selected on the basis of the vote Tuesday, Obama won a majority of the states and a majority of delegates.

 Number two, she essentially tied Obama in the popular vote.